AsciencioAlex/shopping_app/README.md

 ## Setup Instructions
-1. Clone the repository: `git clone https://github.com/AsciencioAlex/shopping-app.git`
+1. Clone the repository: `git clone https://github.com/AsciencioAlex/shopping_app.git`
-2. Navigate to the project directory: `cd shopping-app`
+2. Navigate to the project directory: `cd shopping_app`
 3. Run `flutter pub get` to install dependencies.
 4. Run the app on an emulator or physical device: `flutter run`